Joel Blecher Assistant Professor of Religion and Adjunct Professor of Law

 - B.A. in Religion with a minor in Political Science, high honors, Swarthmore College, 2004

-Introduction to Islam; Islamic History; Qur'an; Hadith; Islamic Law; Islamic Political Thought; Islam and Gender; Islamic Mysticism.
+Introduction to Islam; Islamic Civilization; The Qur’an; Prophetic Traditions; Islamic Law; Islamic Political Thought; Islam and Gender; Islamic Mysticism.